tonytyhuang/iFridgeV2/README.md

 flutter build apk
 ```

+## Setting up the environment

+Do these steps if you are planning to use your own firebase.
+1. Go to console.firebase.com
+2. Click on your project
+3. Go to settings - general
+4. Scroll to the "Your apps" section and download the `google-services.json` from the Android app
+and the `GoogleService-info.plist` from the iOS app.
+Save these for later.

+### Android Configuration

+1. In the `android/app` folder, place the `google-services.json` from step 4.

+### iOS Configuration

+1. In Xcode, open the `ios/Runner.xcodeproj` project.
+2. In the root `Runner` project.
+3. Drag the `GoogleService-info.plist` from step 4. above into this folder.

 For help getting started with Flutter, view
 [online documentation](https://flutter.dev/docs), which offers tutorials,
 samples, guidance on mobile development, and a full API reference.